 For example, in my case, the fact of growing up in the heavy metal scene of the 1980s and 1990s has given me expressive and aesthetic preferences that are undeniable.
 Over time, we will be influenced by other things, but there are some, which always stay with us.
 Daily work will refine our vision, and leave unnecessary ballast behind.
 Going through all this, making one’s own way of working, results in an own, distinctive style as time goes by.

-Francisco Reina about his photographic project “The Art of Power”:
+Francisco Reina about his photographic project “The Art of Power”

 “From the massive construction projects of antiquity to modern-day corporations both public and private, to armies, churches, unions, educational institutions, the mass media…we are faced with lopsided power dynamics that at times take on dysfunctional shapes, putting the well-being of the members of society at grave risk.”

-Francisco Reina, what qualities does a good photographer need?
+What qualities does a good photographer need?